CaraMcAvinchey/rock-paper-scissors/README.md

 ### Testing User Stories from User Experience (UX) Section

 **First time visitor:**
-1. XX
-   1. XX

-2. XX
-   1. XX

-3. XX
-   1. XX
+1. As a first time visitor, I want to be able to play the game quickly and learn the rules fast.
+The rules need to be clear to understand and easy to refer back to.
+   1. The welcome area with the menu will allow users to navigate the page quickly and easily as needed.
+   2. The rules are displayed both as a visual and infographic grid.

 **Returning visitor:**
-1. XX
-      1. XX
-2. XX
-      1. XX
-3. XX
-      1. XX

-**Frequent user:**
- 1. XX
-      1. XX
- 2. XX
-      1. XX
+1. As a returning visitor, I want to be able to start playing the game once I load the page with very few clicks.
+If I forget the rules, I want to be able to refer back to the rules quickly.
+   1. The close and quit buttons will help users navigate between the rules and game area.

 ### Manual Testing
 - You can view manual testing of the website [here]("")

 ### Outstanding Defects
-- XX
+- The footer doesn't remain fixed at the bottom of the site on all screen sizes, this isn't obvious to the user and doesn't clash with other elements.
+This will be fixed in future debugging.

 ### Defects of Note
-1. XX
-2. XX
+1. The resizing of the game section for smaller screen sizes had many challenges.
+Flexbox solved most of the issues using media queries.

 ## ACCESSIBILITY

 ### Lighthouse Audit
 - The deployed website was run through [web.dev measure](https://web.dev/measure/) to check performance, accessibility, best practices and SEO scores.

 <img width="500" alt="image" src="">

 ### Keyboard Navigation